Dermatology - Community

 MASCED https://masced.uk/

-Melanoma and Skin Cancer Early Detection training programmes for,:
+Melanoma and Skin Cancer Early Detection training programmes for:

 1) Hair, Health and Beauty Industry Professionals

-2) Medical and Healthcare Practitioners
+2) Medical and Healthcare Practitioners - Allergy

 Royal College of GPs Dermatology Toolkit